ENSpunks/Causal-Relativity-Public-/README.md

 #### **Causal Relativity Postulates**:

 1. Laws of physics are the same independent of time.
-2. All Frames are relative to all other frames.
+2. Frames are relative to all other frames.
-3. All frames are relative to themselves.
+3. Frames are relative to themselves.

 ---